 Essa signs former Lake Erie goaltender Server, will 'have the chance for success'

-The Essa Stallions have announced the signing of American goaltender Matthew Server for the upcoming 2018-19 CPJHL season.
+The Essa Stallions have announced the signing of American goaltender Matthew Server.

 Server comes to the Herd by way of the now-defunct Lake Erie Eagles, who played in the CPJHL last season.